We aim to offer all our patients excellent treatment and care – but we know we may not always get everything right.

 That’s why we aim to make it easy for you to tell us about any problems you have so we can do our best to resolve them, learn from any mistakes and improve the way we do things in the future.

-Only nine of the 431 complaints made during 2017/18 were referred to the Parliamentary Health Service Ombudsman (PHSO), the second stage of the formal NHS Complaints Procedure – down from 14 in 2016/17.
+Only nine of these were referred to the Parliamentary Health Service Ombudsman (PHSO), the second stage of the formal NHS Complaints Procedure – the same number as during the previous year.

 To find out how to make a complaint, read more about our complaints process.